remotesensinginfo/pb_process_tools/docs/source/getstarted.rst

     * checking whether those tasks completed
     * reporting on time take and any errors.

-The job information is stored within an sqlite database, with the database a JSON field is used to store a dictionary of the input parameters for each task.
+The job information is stored within an sqlite or postgresql database, using a JSON field is used to store a dictionary of the input parameters for each task.

-The first step is to create an implementation of the class which is going to before the data processing:
+The first step is to create an implementation of the class which is going to do the data processing:

 This python script has been saved in a file called ``perform_processing.py``::